TheOdinProject/curriculum/web_development_101/javascript_basics/fundamentals-2.md

 ### Practice

 To give you a good bit of practice, we have created an online classroom on repl.it.
-In general we believe that it's best to work on programming on your _own_ computer rather than in an online environment but we'll get to that soon enough.
+In general, we believe that it's best to practice programming on your _own_ computer rather than in an online environment, but we'll get to that soon enough.

 - The classroom and lessons can be found [here](https://repl.it/community/classrooms/34425).
-Do the lessons in order.
-Please sign up or login to repl.it to do the course, you can submit your answers to check them and see 'model solutions' on a couple of the lessons.
+Be sure to do the lessons in order.
+Although it's not requied to complete the lessons, you can optionally sign up or login to repl.it for a slightly better user experience.
+You can submit your answers to check them, and a couple of the lessons include 'model solutions'.

 ### Additional Resources
 This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something.